JaapSuter/jaapsuter.github.com/_posts/2009-12-02-im-transcript.markdown

 might.

 ### Jaap
-Exactly, myself included; I'm immune to it.
+Exactly, myself included; I'm certainly not immune to it.

 But I make a modest effort to recognize a general principle, and I'm willing to admit past mistakes, and then change my future behaviour, or submit to my evolutionary